Sebastião Salgado

-Sebastião Ribeiro Salgado Júnior (born February 8, 1944) is a Brazilian social documentary photographer and photojournalist.
+Sebastião Ribeiro Salgado Júnior (8 February 1944 – 23 May 2025) was a Brazilian social documentary photographer and photojournalist.

-He has traveled in over 120 countries for his photographic projects.
-Most of these have appeared in numerous press publications and books.
+Salgado traveled in more than 120 countries for his photographic projects, which appeared in numerous press publications and books.
 Touring exhibitions of his work have been presented throughout the world.

-Salgado is a UNICEF Goodwill Ambassador.
-He was awarded the W. Eugene Smith Memorial Fund Grant in 1982, Foreign Honorary Membership of the American Academy of Arts and Sciences in 1992 and the Royal Photographic Society's Centenary Medal and Honorary Fellowship (HonFRPS) in 1993.
-He has been a member of the Académie des Beaux-Arts at the Institut de France since April 2016.
+He was a UNICEF Goodwill Ambassador.
+He was awarded the W. Eugene Smith Memorial Fund Grant in 1982, Foreign Honorary Membership of the American Academy of Arts and Sciences in 1992; and the Royal Photographic Society's Centenary Medal and Honorary Fellowship (HonFRPS) in 1993.
+He was a member of the Académie des Beaux-Arts at the Institut de France since April 2016.

 Early life and education

-Salgado was born on February 8, 1944, in Aimorés, in the state of Minas Gerais, Brazil.
-After a somewhat itinerant childhood, Salgado trained as an economist, earning a BA degree from UFES, a master's degree from the University of São Paulo in Brazil, and a PhD from University of Paris.
+Sebastião Salgado was born on 8 February 1944, in Aimorés, in the Brazilian state of Minas Gerais.
+After a somewhat itinerant childhood, Salgado trained as an economist, earning a BA degree from the Federal University of Espírito Santo (UFES); a master's degree from the University of São Paulo, in 1968; and a PhD from the University of Paris, in 1971.

-He began work as an economist for the International Coffee Organization, often traveling to Africa on missions for the World Bank.
+He began work as an economist for the International Coffee Organization and often traveled to Africa on missions for the World Bank.